 - Don’t stand on street corners reading a map.
 Luckily, these days, you’re more likely to be checking google maps on your phone.
 But the principle remains – try not to look lost.

 How to Deal with Travel Nightmares?
-Basically, the moral of the story is this: keep calm and use your common sense!
+Basically, the moral of the story is this: be prepared, keep calm and use your common sense!

-All photos © Hannah Henderson and may not be used without permission (sharing this blog post is fine, though!).
+All photos & content © Hannah Henderson and may not be used without permission (sharing this blog post is fine, though!).
 Images shot with an iPhone6s.